Rubber producers' attempt to boost prices needs discipline: Russell

 Sri Trang Agro-Industry and Halcyon Agri Corp, who account for nearly a fifth of global natural rubber output, have joined with at least eight other growers in a bid to boost prices.

-They plan to raise rubber prices in the second half of the year, and some may stop supplying into the SICOM system in favour of directly negotiating with buyers, mainly tyre makers.
+They plan to raise rubber prices in the second half of the year, and some may stop supplying into the SICOM system in favor of directly negotiating with buyers, mainly tire makers.

 “Prices of SICOM no longer reflect the real cost of rubber production,” a spokesman for Thailand-based Sri Trang told Reuters in an email, adding that the company would also stop delivery to the bourse.